Credit Cards » Credit Card Reviews » Chase Freedom Unlimited Card: 2023 Review

 Rewards Simulation: How Much You Can Earn?

-The best way to see if the Freedom Unlimited Card is the right choice for your needs, is to calculate the amount of rewards and benefits you suppose to earn.
+The best way to determine if the Freedom Unlimited® Card is right for you is to calculate the rewards and benefits you expect to earn.

-Keep in mind that this is a general breakdown of expenses, so make sure to adjust it to your own consumer preferences and spending habits.
+Remember, this is just a general breakdown of expenses, so be sure to adjust it based on your personal spending habits and preferences.

 $3,000 – Restaurants